Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 France Import Tariff Overview

 France now faces a 10% Section 122 tariff (effective Feb 24, 2026), down from 20% under the struck-down IEEPA regime.
-As one of the US's largest European trading partners at ~$65B in annual imports, the 10-point rate cut benefits aerospace (Airbus), wine and Champagne, luxury goods, and pharmaceuticals — though Section 232 steel/aluminum tariffs of 50% remain unchanged.
+As one of the US's largest European trading partners at ~$65B in annual imports, the 10-point rate cut benefits aerospace (Airbus), wine and Champagne, luxury goods, and pharmaceuticals — though Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative articles (both on full customs value, after the April 6, 2026 restructuring; EU derivatives have a 15% arrangement under the US-EU Trade Framework).

 France is one of the US's largest European trading partners and an EU member subject to the bloc-wide Section 122 rate.
 The trade relationship has been complicated by disputes over digital services taxes, agricultural subsidies, and the Airbus-Boeing conflict.
 France is a major aerospace supplier (Airbus has significant French operations in Toulouse) and the world's leading wine and spirits exporter.
 The Champagne region's protected designation of origin makes French sparkling wine a unique trade category.